Updated on: 3/13/2019

 A pedestrian was struck by a vehicle in Seattle’s Ballard neighborhood on Friday afternoon.
 The crash happened at approximately 1:30 p.m. near the intersection of N. Market Street and N. 46th Street.
 Police arrived at the scene to find a vehicle on its side and an injured pedestrian.

 The pedestrian suffered serious injuries and was transported to Harborview Medical Center in Seattle.
 The driver of the overturned vehicle suffered minor injuries and received treatment at the scene.

 Photographs of the scene show a tan pickup truck lying on its side, partially on the road and partially on the sidewalk.
-It’s unclear if the pedestrian was in the road or on the sidewalk at the time of the collision.
+It’s unclear if the person was in the road or on the sidewalk at the time of the pedestrian accident.
 No other vehicles are known to have been involved in this crash.

 Police arrested the driver, suspecting that drugs or alcohol could have been factors in the collision.
 They will be conducting a vehicular assault investigation.

 (Image: Investigators at the scene of the crash in Ballard.
 Image source: KOMO News)

 What Happens Next After A Suspected DUI Crash

 The injured victims of drug and alcohol abusers have a long road ahead of them.
 In addition to recovering from their injuries, they may be involved in a criminal investigation and possibly a trial.
 In order to get their medical bills, time off work, and other expenses paid, they will also be navigating the confusing world of insurance claims.

 In a case like this one, the criminal investigation will be handled by law enforcement officials.
 Once the suspect is no longer in immediate medical danger, police will conduct tests to try to figure out whether the driver was intoxicated.
 This may include a field sobriety test at the scene, a Breathalyzer test, or a blood draw and toxicology analysis.